"

 Notice that TSFC is also a measure of engine efficiency in converting the energy in the fuel, in this case, into useful thrust; the lower the value of TSFC, the more efficient the engine.
 For example, in USC units, then the TSFC has units of lb lb^{-1} hr^{-1}; in SI units, then TSFC would be measured in units of kg kg^{-1} hr^{-1} or just hr^{-1}.

 Although TSFC can be interpreted to have units of “per hour” (hr^{-1}) or “per second” (s^{-1}), it is generally always quoted in units of lb lb^{-1} hr^{-1} or kg kg^{-1} hr^{-1}.
-Using the kg as a unit of weight is an anomaly in the SI system.
+Using the kg as a unit of weight is an anomaly in the SI system that can cause much confusion unless carefully addressed.

-The BSFC or TSFC curves for aircraft engines are often relatively flat over the range of almost wide-open throttle settings used in flight.
+The BSFC or TSFC curves for aircraft engines are often relatively flat (constant) over the range of almost wide-open throttle settings used in flight.
 Therefore, it is a reasonable assumption for an aircraft engine to assume that the BSFC or TSFC is constant.
 This latter assumption helps estimate net fuel burn during flight at different airspeeds, weights, and operating altitudes, at least in the first iteration, where detailed engine performance characteristics may not be available.
 However, the BSFC or TSFC characteristics must be known (or estimated) to determine actual fuel burn properly.
 More detailed performance calculations always require that the specific engine performance characteristics are carefully modeled, which will require engine charts or engine decks; such detailed information about engine performance is usually only made available to aircraft manufacturers who plan to use the engine on their aircraft.

 Therefore, if the BSFC or the TSFC is known, then the corresponding fuel flow rate curves can be determined (estimated) because they are proportional to the power required for a propeller-driven airplane and the thrust for a jet-driven airplane.
 A generic fuel flow example is shown in the figure below.
 Notice that there is an airspeed on the fuel flow curve at which the minimum fuel flow is required for flight (point A) and also an airspeed where the ratio of the airspeed/fuel flow is a maximum (point B), both operating points being significant in terms of flight operations.